sarumont/homelab/README.md

 I consider this lab a production environment, as it runs services which my family relies upon (namely, Photoprism).

+The configuration here is divided into two directories:

+ - `k8s`
+ - `docker`

+Services which only need to be accessed from my LAN are run via `docker-compose`.
+Anything that is public-facing is run via `k8s`, secured by `cert-manager`, and protected via Traefik-enforced login.

 # Terraform Variables

 This repo contains the Terraform modules.
-I am running `terragrunt` from the env directories (i.e. `prod/`), so variables are set using `TF_VAR_foo` in a `direnv` file.
+I am running `terragrunt` from the env directories (i.e. `prod/k8s`), so variables are set using `TF_VAR_foo` in a `direnv` file.
 In the future, I may split the modules from the configuration to add those variables to (private) source control.

 # Requirements

+Docker and Docker Compose.

 This configuration assumes you have a `k3s` cluster deployed with the default Traefik and load balancer configuration.
 Your `~/.kube/config` should be configured to access this cluster.

 # Routing

 Routing is achieved via wildcard hostnames: `app.*`.
-This allows apps to live at a relative root, which is imperitive for certain apps (i.e. Plex) to function.
+This allows apps to live at a relative root.

 # Environment Variables